-A one-time purchase, such as an engine or an engagement ring, might not warrant a permanent increase in your debit card daily limit.
+Your bank may ask whether you want the limit change to be permanent or temporary.
+A one-time purchase, such as an engine or an engagement ring, might not warrant a permanent daily debit-card limit increase.

-Some people may actually want a daily limit decrease.
+Some consumers, however, may want a daily limit decrease.

-A parent who shares a joint checking account with a student might want to ask the bank to decrease the student’s daily debit card limit.
-This could help the student better understand how banking works by limiting the amount that could be spent in a day.
-It could also help limit the chances of incurring overdraft fees and issues with overspending.
+A parent who shares a joint checking account with a student, for example, may ask the bank to decrease the student’s daily debit-card limit to teach them how not to overspend.
+It could also help limit the chances of incurring overdraft fees.

 Examples of default debit card limits at well-known banks

 These are the default daily limits at some well-known banks.
-It may be possible to increase these limits.
+It may be possible to increase these limits by contacting the bank.

 - Chase: $3,000 purchase limit on the Chase Debit Card.

-- Capital One: You’re limited to $5,000 per day in total card purchases and withdrawals.
+- Capital One: Customers are limited to $5,000 a day in total card purchases and withdrawals.
 This limit includes ATM withdrawals, cash advances and PIN-based and signature purchases.
-ATM withdrawals are limited to a daily limit of $1,000.

 Consider a credit card for larger purchases

-A debit card purchase requires that you have the money in your checking account at the time of purchase.
-Not having the money in your account could result in an overdraft fee or the transaction being declined.
+A debit-card purchase requires that you have the money in your checking account at the time of purchase.
+Not having that money available could result in an overdraft fee or the transaction being declined.